 Sammy was in there.

-Dean turned the handle, felt his body shiver when he saw Sammy, he looked damned tiny in the bed, white sheets nearly matching his skin as to how pale he looked, all the machines beeping and the wires hooked and fed under his skin.
+Dean turned the handle, felt his body shiver when he saw Sammy, he looked damned tiny in the bed, white sheets nearly matching his skin, all the machines beeping and the wires hooked and fed under his skin.

-Dean sat on the hard plastic and reached out to hold Sam's hand.
+Dean sat on the hard plastic chair and reached out to hold Sam's hand.

 He could see the dark circles under his brothers eyes now he was closer, a result to how bad Sam had been hurt.

-His chest was open, the hand print nearly completley gone in angry purple and red bruising.
+His chest was open, the hand print nearly completely gone in the array of angry purple and red bruising.

 There was a wad of bandage on one side, probably where'd they'd cut in to drain his lungs and a clear plastic tube feeding out.
 But Dean didn't want to think why that was there-why any of the tubes were there because Sam didn't need them and if he'd been the brother Sam had trusted with his life, Sam wouldn't even be laid here out of it.